About cervical screening

 The UK National Screening Committee advises the NHS about the different screening programmes, including the cervical screening programme.

 They recommend that all people with a cervix aged 25 to 64 are invited for cervical screening every 5 years.
 This has changed from 3 to 5 years because the test used in cervical screening has changed.
 The new test is known as HPV primary screening and is more accurate at detecting who is at higher risk of developing cervical cancer.
-This means the intervals for those who are not at high risk can be safely extended from 3 to 5 years.
+This means the intervals for those not at high risk can be safely extended from 3 to 5 years.

 How you have the cervical screening test